 From siloed roles to a flexible workforce.
 From ability to adaptability.
 From a culture of knowing to a culture of learning.
 From what you do to why you do it.
 Every organization is going to need to realign capabilities, mindsets and their cultures to the new world.

 The connection between purpose and action has become very real during this crisis.
 Companies who are taking actions to ensure they are walking the talk and leading with purpose will be remembered, and those who don’t will likely suffer consequences.
 Airbnb is an example of a company who connected their purpose of belonging and connection both in rethinking their business model and in how CEO, Brian Chesky treated the employees who were let go.
 He led with transparency, empathy and compassion stating: “We have looked across severance, equity, healthcare and job support and done our best to treat everyone in a compassionate and thoughtful way.”4

-For more details listen to our webinar on the topic here.
-We are just starting the conversation.
-Watch this space for more information as we continue to unpack the future of work in detail.
+For more details, listen to our mini-webinar series on the topics here.
+This is just the start of the conversation.
+Watch this space for more information as we continue to unpack the future of work in 2021.
 In the meantime, reach out…we are here to help.

 1 “COVID-19 Mindset: How Pandemic Times are Shaping Global Consumers”, Fleishman Hillard: https://fleishmanhillard.com/wp-content/uploads/meta/resource-file/2020/covid-19-mindset-how-pandemic-times-are-shaping-global-consumers-1586478116.pdf